smugmug/yui-gallery/src/sm-treeview/README.md

 <img src="http://f.cl.ly/items/3L3m2n1e1d073y3M2N2X/Image%202012.12.20%2012:26:30%20PM.png" alt="Screenshot of the gorgeous SmugMug TreeView widget" align="right">

-* Comes with an attractive default skin that won't make you claw your eyes out, and is easy to customize via simple CSS.

-* Fast as hell, [as demonstrated in this comparison](http://jsperf.com/yui-treeview) with a few other YUI TreeView widgets.
+* Crazy fast, [as demonstrated in this comparison](http://jsperf.com/yui-treeview) with a few other YUI TreeView widgets.
 The SmugMug TreeView can easily handle thousands and thousands of nodes with lightning fast rendering times, even in mobile browsers and IE.

 * Memory-efficient.
-A tree containing over 10,000 nodes consumes less than 8MB of RAM.
+A tree containing over 10,000 nodes consumes less than 8MB of RAM when rendered.

+* Comes with an attractive default skin that won't make you claw your eyes out, and is easy to customize via CSS.

+* Default skin includes high-res icons that look fantastic on retina displays and other high-dpi devices.

-* Intuitive interaction design.
-Behaves just like the native TreeViews users are used to (full keyboard support coming soon).
+* Behaves just like the native TreeViews users are used to (full keyboard support coming soon).

-* Accessible to users of screen readers and other assistive tools (not yet fully accessible to keyboard users though -- that's coming soon).
+* Accessible markup for users of screen readers and other assistive tools (not yet fully accessible to keyboard users though -- that's coming soon).

-* Super easy lazy loading of node children.
+* Supports lazy loading of node children.
 Just add the [`Y.Plugin.Tree.Lazy`](http://smugmug.github.com/yui-gallery/api/classes/Plugin.Tree.Lazy.html) plugin to your TreeView and define an async function that loads and adds child nodes the first time the parent node is opened.

-* Full support for all modern desktop and mobile browsers, as well as IE8+.
+* Supports all modern desktop and mobile browsers, as well as IE8+.
 Looks like crap in IE6 and IE7, but still works.

-This documentation is a work in progress.
-At the moment, the [API docs][api-docs] are the most comprehensive source for detailed information about the API of the TreeView widget.

 Useful Links
 ------------